fabiankaraben/docsarchive-dev/content/typescript/5.2/tutorials/migrating-from-javascript.md

 In this tutorial, we’re going to look at how you might start out.
 We assume you’ve read enough of the handbook to write new TypeScript code.

-If you’re looking to convert a React project, we recommend looking at the [React Conversion Guide](https://github.com/Microsoft/TypeScript-React-Conversion-Guide#typescript-react-conversion-guide) first.
+If you’re looking to convert a React project, we recommend looking at the [React Conversion Guide ↗](https://github.com/Microsoft/TypeScript-React-Conversion-Guide#typescript-react-conversion-guide) first.

 ## Setting up your Directories {#setting-up-your-directories}